emoliga/CS50-s-Introduction-to-AI-with-Python-2025/README.md

-I will upload here the context of every project.
+I will upload here the context of every project :)